AltaPay/plugin-shopify/wiki.md

 </table>
 </tbody>

-- Specify whether **order details** will be shown in the payment form.
+- Specify whether **order lines** will be shown in the payment form.

 >**Tips**
 >
->If a high amount of orders are placed in a shop (more than 2 orders per second), it might require additional time (up to 5 seconds) to fetch the order details from Shopify due to their API call limit.
-If you do not want this delay, disable this option.
-If the retrieval time exceeds 5 seconds, the order details will not be shown or sent to the gateway.
+> Order lines are required for Klarna payments.
+So you have to enable the order lines optionfor Klarna in Terminal settings.
+To enable the order lines, click on a Klarna terminal and scroll to the "Order lines" section, and click on the "Enable" button.

 - Select whether the **payment method is active** - this decides whether the customer can select this payment method to complete the transaction.
 - Choose from the predefined **icons** to display to the customer for a given payment method.
 You can select a single icon from the left hand column.
 If the payment method is **Credit Card**, you can select multiple icons.
 These will be shown in the **Select Payment Method** page, and the **Payment Form** page.